MatthewIreland/sysadmin-tools/walkthroughs/irc_setup.md

 Pointers
 --------
-* Note, on MACs the Alt key is not my default set up to send an escape.
+* Note, on Macs the Alt key is not my default set up to send an escape.
 Either use the escape key instead or check the "Use option key as meta key" in "Preferences" (10.5/10.6) or "Window Settings" (10.4) in the Terminal Menu.
 * Whilst nick, server names, networks names, etc are case sensitive, commands are not, so <pre>/NETWORK</pre> is precisely equivalent to <pre>/network</pre>.

 Disclaimer